BackSession 4: Triple time, waltz & more Session Index Previous session Next session

 Music: Own tune (slow slip-jig) — each line is 4 bars.

 A:Step right and honour partner; the same left.
-Two changes of a circular hey (with hands).
+Two changes with hands.
 All that again.

 B:Right-hand star (12 steps).
 Left-hand star.

 C:Ones cross and cast, twos wait then lead up; ones half figure eight up.
-Four changes of a circular hey.
+Four changes.

 Circle Waltz The Star of the County Down: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page